Agents & Assistants

 app.assistant(assistant);

-When a user opens an Assistant thread while in a channel, the channel information is stored as the thread's AssistantThreadContext
+When a user opens an assistant thread while in a channel, the channel info is stored as the thread's AssistantThreadContext

 data.
-You can access this information by using the get_thread_context
+You can grab that info by using the context.getThreadContext()

 Block Kit interactions in the assistant thread